Cultivating a Gratitude Practice

-In the mindful journaling workshop I hosted recently, journaling expert and writer, Pam McFarland, prompted us to write for 10 minutes about a “captured moment” – a journaling technique for exploring an experience in depth.
+In a mindful journaling workshop I hosted, journaling expert and writer, Pam McFarland, prompted us to write for 10 minutes about a “captured moment” – a journaling technique for exploring an experience in depth.
 We were instructed to dwell on a pleasant memory.

 My mind meandered through a string of early, pleasant childhood memories, starting with my older brother weaning me off the training wheels of my bike.
 Somehow the memories ended with the day my brother got bit by our neighbor’s German Shepard that got loose.
 After he got bit on the leg, my brother had the presence to call a friend and ask him to meet me at my elementary school when it let out.
 His friend walked me home a different way so I would be unlikely to cross paths with the dog.
 Together they ensured that I avoid a very painful disaster.
 Sweet big brother and family friend.
 Needless to say, I was feeling a heart full of love and gratitude for my brother after that exercise.

 “Gratitude is a currency that we can mint for ourselves,

 Dwelling on those memories changed my whole frame of mind that day.
 Research has shown that both the practices of gratitude and savoring the positive moments have many health benefits, emotional and otherwise.
 Leading gratitude researcher Robert Emmons, Ph.D., notes that gratitude can serve as a useful coping mechanism in difficult times as well.